Death Takes a Holiday: Reception

 Time called the film "thoughtful and delicately morbid", while Mordaunt Hall for The New York Times wrote that "it is an impressive picture, each scene of which calls for close attention".

 Richard Watts, Jr, for the New York Herald Tribune, described it as "An interesting, frequently striking and occasionally beautiful dramatic fantasy", while the Chicago Daily Tribune said that March was "completely submerged in probably the greatest role he has ever played."
-Variety called it "the kind of story and picture that beckons the thinker, and for this reason is likely to have greater appeal among the intelligensia."
+Variety called it "the kind of story and picture that beckons the thinker, and for this reason is likely to have greater appeal among the intelligentsia."
 It praised March's performance as "skillful".
 John Mosher of The New Yorker wrote that the film was "nicely done", although he suggested it was "a little obnoxious with all its talk of being in love with death."

 The New York Times initially listed the film among those that "failed completely" at the box office.
 Yet one month later the same author in the Times described the movie as a "gratifying success" for Paramount that "gave new life to the stockholders".

-The American Film Institute recognized the film with a nomination in its 2002 list, AFI's 100 Years...100 Passions.